nathangeffen/ziggie/README.md

 [['iter', 'name_0', 'S', 'I', 'R'], [0, 'Simple model', 57000000, 1, 0], [50, 'Simple model', 2200495.449318898, 28345727.9672264, 26453777.583454713], [100, 'Simple model', 66701.56917131442, 167716.11455651774, 56765583.316272154], [150, 'Simple model', 65531.91780545574, 898.2457754223102, 56933570.83641911], [200, 'Simple model', 65525.71227208052, 4.810125157065176, 56934470.477602795], [250, 'Simple model', 65525.67904299378, 0.025758303410947692, 56934475.29519872], [300, 'Simple model', 65525.67886505151, 0.00013793615973905623, 56934475.32099703], [350, 'Simple model', 65525.67886409864, 7.38650518227673e-07, 56934475.32113517], [365, 'Simple model', 65525.67886409458, 1.5383929100326267e-07, 56934475.32113576]]
 ```

-You can also open one of the generated CSV files in your favourite spreadsheet program.
+You can open one of the generated CSV files in your favourite spreadsheet
+program.

 It's also easy to use with numpy.
 In the above example the table variable
 consists of string and floats.
 Numpy arrays really only make sense if they're